MadeBaruna/paimon-moe/README.md

 [MIT](https://github.com/MadeBaruna/paimon-moe/blob/main/LICENSE)

-This project is not affiliated with miHoYo.
+This project is not affiliated with HoYoVerse.
-Genshin Impact, game content and materials are trademarks and copyrights of miHoYo.
+Genshin Impact, game content and materials are trademarks and copyrights of HoYoVerse.